stolostron/acm-ansible-collection-demo/README.md

 ## Setup and run the demo from Ansible Automation Controller

 ### Prerequisites
-- an working deployment of ACM 2.5
+- A working deployment of ACM 2.5
-- an working deployment of Ansible Automation Controller
+- A working deployment of Ansible Automation Controller
 - ansible

 ### Modification that you can do to the demo